Map-Guided Curriculum Domain Adaptation and Uncertainty-Aware Evaluation for Semantic Nighttime Image Segmentation: Results

 \subsection{Ablation Study for MGCDA}

 We measure the individual effect of the main components of MGCDA in Table~\ref{table:exp:ablation:dark_zurich} by evaluating its ablated versions on \emph{Dark Zurich-test}.
-Adaptation to nighttime with our joint training on synthetic and real images in a two-stage curriculum is a strong baseline, due to the reliable ground-truth labels that accompany the stylized Cityscapes sets, the limited artifacts of CycleGAN-based translation and the real dark textures that are leveraged from \emph{Dark Zurich}.
-Applying our guided segmentation refinement in its original, cross bilateral filtering variant that we have used in GCMA significantly improves upon this baseline.
+The naive baseline adapting directly to nighttime delivers only a slight benefit compared to the daytime-trained model.
+By comparison, adaptation to nighttime with our two-stage curriculum training involving twilight data delivers a much larger benefit of 9.7\%, thanks to the fact that pseudo-labels of real images are always inferred by models already adapted to the respective domain.
+On the contrary, the corresponding adaptation variant that is trained without a curriculum, i.e.\ in one stage with 60k SGD iterations (equal to the total iterations for the two stages of MGCDA) and data of varying darkness presented in mixed order, cannot profit from data of intermediate darkness.
+Applying our guided segmentation refinement in its original, cross bilateral filtering variant that we have used in GCMA significantly improves upon the basic curriculum approach.
 Finally, the upgraded, depth-based warping variant of our guided refinement that we use in MGCDA brings an additional 2.2\% benefit over the original variant, as it corrects even more errors in the pseudo-labels of the real images, which helps compute more reliable gradients from the corrected loss during the subsequent training.
+Note that only with the fully fledged MGCDA with our novel geometrically guided refinement are we able to adequately leverage real data and significantly improve upon the powerful synthetic-only adaptation baseline with CycleGAN from Table~\ref{table:exp:cyclegan:dark_zurich}.